NattyDuzza/LambdaNotes/01_analysis.md

 - Q: What experience do you have using mindmaps?
 Do you like them?

   A: Not a lot, I've done them in class before when the teacher has set it as a task.
 I think they are better than normal notes.

+- Q: What experience do you have using flashcards?
+Do you like them?

+  A: My teachers keep telling me to try using them, but it seems like a lot of work.
+They seem like a good idea.

 - Q: Would you be more likely to make notes on paper or digitally?